lightonai/muse-docs/docs/guides/skills/summarization.md

 The `Summarization` skill is designed to generate a summary of the provided prompt.
 It only requires, as an input, the text one wants to summarize.
 The generated summaries can have different styles and different lengths.

 In this short guide, learn how to use this skill with `orion-fr`.
+We assume here that the reader is familiar with the use of Create, as well as with the Python Bindings: for more information, check out the ✍️ [Create](/api/primitives/create), and [Python Bindings](/api/bindings/python) documentation pages.

 ## Example